weilincheng/weilincheng/README.md

 - ⚡ Fun fact: ...
 -->
 ## About Me
 Hi!
 My name is Wei-Lin.
-I am from Taiwan.
+I am a backend developer from Taiwan.

+I joined AppWorks School Batch #16 as a backend development trainee this March to work on my backend development skill.

 I was a product engineer who works in the chip design industry for almost nine years.
-I am also a self-taught software developer.

-I joined AppWorks School Batch #16 as a backend development trainee this March to work on my backend development skill.

 ## I’m currently learning

 ### Web Development: 🔨
 * Frontend: React.js
 * Backend: Node.js / Express.js
-* Database: MySQL / NoSQL (TBD)
+* Database: MySQL / MongoDB

 ### Data Structure and Algorithm 📖
 * Using Python to solve problems on LeetCode